 “If your actions inspire others to dream more, learn more, do more, and become more, you are a leader.” – John Quincy Adams

-In two years, Americans will be heading to their nearby poll booths to vote for the next United States president.
+Every four years, Americans head to their nearby poll booths to vote for the next United States president.
 Until that big election comes, there are important issues on your school campus that need to be dealt with, and that’s where the guys and gals of student leadership come into play.

 Student-run governments are a huge part of many middle school, high school, and college campuses.
 While Hollywood might depict election time as a type-A feeding frenzy like in the Reese Witherspoon cult classic film, Election, most school elections aren’t quite so cut throat and students from all backgrounds are encouraged to participate.